 The problem may have to do with the nature of this 1918 Puccini work.
 Although the composer envisioned the operas — the verismo drama "Il Tabarro," the religious tragedy "Suor Angelica" and the comedy "Gianni Schicchi" — would be performed in a single evening, companies have been ignoring his wishes for nearly a century.
 San Francisco Opera has done the complete triptych only twice earlier in its 87-year history, most recently in 1952.
 Many companies opt for two in a single evening; all three may be too much of a good thing.

 In any case, there's an uneven quality to the current production, created by director James Robinson for New York City Opera.
-The evening started forcefully with "Il Tabarro," faltered a bit with "Suor Angelica," then sputtered out in "Gianni Schicchi" — which, ironically, is the best-loved
+The evening started forcefully with "Il Tabarro," faltered a bit with "Suor Angelica," then sputtered out in "Gianni Schicchi" — which, ironically, is the best-loved of the three.

 That's not to say Tuesday's performance, which repeats through Oct.
 3, was a loss.
 There are excellent reasons to see this "Trittico," most notably the performances of Patricia Racette in the principal soprano role of each of the three operas.
 That's an epic undertaking, and Racette pulls it off with dramatically varied, vocally resplendent performances.